 I painted every other tread.
 I had an elaborate and complex system that changed daily of which tread could be stepped on and which could not.
 Luckily, we are a bunch of tall folks.
 Taking two steps at a time, leaping over two large landings was not too much of a stretch for us.
 I considered just telling everyone to slide down the bannister and avoid the stairs all together.
 Here is a quick video of our daily up and downs, with the stairs I mean.

-CeCe Caldwell’s recommends 2 – 6 coats of Endurance, depending on your project.
+Big Top is not rated for flooring, but I really can’t stand the idea of having a super toxic smell in my house.
 Just like any clear coat, thin coats are key.
-I ended up using 5 coats.
+3 Coats of a good top coat are plenty.
 Again, lightly sanding between coats with a 400 grit sand paper.
 We are on week 2 of the stairs being finished, and so far, not a ding or a scratch.

 For risers, trim and railings, I chose Sherwin Williams Trim paint in White – Semi Gloss.
 This is a very durable paint.
 All of my trim and baseboards are painted in this paint and I wanted a cohesive look.